Key Takeaways:

 Why are Australian professional services firms leading the world in AI adoption?

-What's driving the 50% time cut—and where's it happening?
+What's driving the 50% time cut, and where's it happening?

 For accountants, AI tackles predictive tax forecasting, fraud detection, and document summarisation.
 Natural language processing extracts data from invoices.
 Machine learning flags anomalies in expense claims.
+If you're still dealing with late invoices and manual billing follow-ups, that's a good place to start.

 So what?